Ancient and Traditional Uses

 Characteristics of the Plant

-Arctium Lappa which is also known as Great Burdock, Gobo, Burr burr, Lappa, Bardane, Thorny burr, Begger’s buttons, Niu bang zi, and Snake’s rhubarb is an herbaceous biennial that may grow up to 2 – 6 feet tall.
-It is native to parts of Scandinavia and the Mediterranean but it has spread to the Middle East, China, Russia, Japan, and the British Isles.
-This plant has reddish-purple and thistle-like flowers which tend to stick to fur and clothing.
-It has large leaves and wrinkled brown roots that are both used to make medicinal drugs.
-Its root, when brewed as tea, is a very nutritious drink that can be enjoyed either hot or cold.
+The burdock root from the Arctium Lappa, also known as Great Burdock, is a tall-growing plant that can grow up to 3 meters in height.
+It is native to parts of Scandinavia and the Mediterranean and over time has spread to the Middle East, China, Russia, Japan, and the British Isles.
+The Burdock plant has reddish-purple and thistle-like flowers which you may find sticking to fur and clothing.
+The plant has large brown roots with a wrinkled texture, when brewed as tea, it makes a highly nutritious drink that can be enjoyed either hot or cold.

 Modern Medicinal Value

-Burdock may be considered a common weed, but the healing benefits that one can get from consuming it cannot be underestimated.
+Burdock may be considered a common weed, but when consumed the healing benefits cannot be underestimated.
 We love Burdock Root tea for its following health benefits

 In most cases, a cough or cold is not serious.
 Though at times it can be irritating, it usually goes away on its own.
 Natural remedies like Burdock root tea which contains vitamin C and anti-bacterial properties can help hasten the recovery process and give relief to those who suffer from it.

-- It can help keep the skin young
+It can help keep the skin looking youthful